fabuidesu/scuola22-23/inglese/dorian-gray.md

 Attending a show in a poor theatre of London, Dorian falls in love with the actress Sibyl Vane.
 The actress refers to Dorian as *Prince Charming* as she doesn't know his name.
 Dorian tells his friends they will marry.

 When Dorian invites his friends to watch Sibyl act, her performance was terrible.
 Sibyl tells Dorian she used to act to escape from life, but now her life is wonderful with this love and she no longer can't act as she always did.
 What Dorian loved about Sibyl was her acting skills, so he breaks up their engagement.
 When he gets home and look at his portrait, he finds a new line on the picture.
-Cruelty is now visible in the painted face.
+Cruelty is now visible on the painted face.

 Heartbroken, Sibyl kills herself.
 Dorian is horrified when he finds out about her death, he hide the portrait in a place where no one could see it.